CNA-Tech/PKS-Ninja/LabGuides/VMUGPKS101-VG6922/readme.md

 Deploy a small cluster with the following command:

+**NOTE: If you are using the HOL-2031 environment, you will not be able to create the additional "throwaway" cluster due to sizing restrictions in the lab environment.
+Instead please review the screenshots below to observe the cluster deployment process**

     pks create-cluster throwaway --external-hostname throwaway.corp.local --plan small

 Breaking the command line down we have
  - create-cluster : pks command to execute
  - throwaway : reference name of the cluster (user friendly name for reference with future commands)